 In my 18 years as a therapist I have become increasingly holistic in my approach.
 My training across different types of therapy, and my study and personal experience in different meditation and spiritual traditions has deepened my understanding of how we can reduce our suffering and increase our happiness as human beings.
 My exposure to the areas of performance and positive psychology have brought an added dimension of understanding our unique personality trajectories and how we can best thrive.
 My personal and professional journey have also brought me a much deeper understanding of the mind-body connection and how important it is to draw on the wisdom held in our bodies, our intuitive capacities, and our creativity.

-I have taught as a Senior Lecturer in postgraduate clinical psychology training programs in Queensland and have given workshops in the area of mind-body healing in work with trauma.
-I have additionally lectured in the areas of social justice, philosophy, and ethics and have a strong interest in the role of the environment, culture and justice in personal and community wellbeing.
+I have taught as a Senior Lecturer in postgraduate clinical psychology training programs in Queensland and have additionally lectured in the areas of social justice, philosophy, and ethics and have a strong interest in the role of the environment, culture and creativity in personal and community wellbeing.

 I maintain ongoing study – presently in the areas of mind-body healing and somatically-focussed mindfulness meditation.
-I have also previously studied in architecture, law, theology and philosophy.
+I have also previously studied in the areas of built-environment, law, theology and philosophy.
 I hold the following qualifications & registrations in Psychology:

 - Bachelor of Arts (Psychology); Honours in Psychology; Doctor of Clinical Psychology (The University of Qld)